Oracle Database In-Memory vs Vertica comparison

 Embedded Database

 Oracle Database In-Memory is ranked 2nd in Embedded Database with 27 reviews while Vertica is ranked 4th in Data Warehouse with 83 reviews.
 Oracle Database In-Memory is rated 8.8, while Vertica is rated 8.2.
 The top reviewer of Oracle Database In-Memory writes "User friendly with great scalability but needs to move toward intelligent AI".
 On the other hand, the top reviewer of Vertica writes " A user-friendly tool that needs to improve its documentation part".
-Oracle Database In-Memory is most compared with SAP HANA, Progress OpenEdge RDBMS, IBM Db2 Database, SQL Server and MariaDB, whereas Vertica is most compared with Snowflake, SQL Server, Amazon Redshift, Teradata and Oracle Exadata.
+Oracle Database In-Memory is most compared with SAP HANA, IBM Db2 Database, Progress OpenEdge RDBMS, SQL Server and Apache Derby, whereas Vertica is most compared with Snowflake, SQL Server, Amazon Redshift, Teradata and Oracle Exadata.

 We monitor all Embedded Database reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.